project-ocre/project-ocre.github.io/docs/board-support/index.md

 ---

 ## Using this Documentation
-1. First, select your board's manufacturer in the **sidebar** to review required tools and setup instructions specific to that manufacturer's development boards
+Select your board's manufacturer in the **sidebar** to review required tools and setup instructions specific to that manufacturer's development boards
-2. After installing the necessary tools, find your specific board's documentation for detailed hardware setup and flashing instructions

-{: .important}
-Make sure to review and install all required tools outlined in the manufacturer's page before proceeding to your specific board's instructions.

 ---